Student gunman kills one, wounds others at California high school

 “One of the teachers said, ‘There is an active shooter.
 I heard the shots and saw three kids get shot,’” Peters’ mother told NBC.

-Some of the wounded were being treated in a grassy area on the school’s campus, the Los Angeles Times reported.
-At least one injured person was found in the school’s choir room, authorities told the newspaper.
+At least one injured person was found in the school’s choir room, authorities told the Los Angeles Times.

 Some 2,300 students attend the school, which is made up of more than a dozen buildings.